ahmedmoustafa/genomics-r-intro/_episodes/05-data-visualization.md

 ## Faceting

-**`ggplot2`** has a special technique called *faceting* that allows the user to split one plot into multiple plots based on a factor included in the dataset.
+**`ggplot2`** has a special technique called *faceting* that allows the user to split one plot into multiple plots (panels) based on a factor (variable) included in the dataset.
 We will use it to split our mapping quality plot into three panels, one for each sample.

 ~~~